BLCM/bl3mods/Aaron0000/Balands/README.md

 ----------------
 Man of Focus - No change.

-Renegade - INcreased health regeneration to 1.5% per point.
+Renegade - Increased health regeneration to 1.5% per point.

 Deja Vu - No change.